its-id/100x-Cohort-Programs/Week 26/Week 26.2/README.md

       <details>
       <summary>Explaining Metric</summary>

-    - **554** People took between 0.1 to 5 ms to complete the request.
+    - **554** people took between 0.1 to 5 ms to complete the request.

+    - Its a cumulative metric. means if a request takes 10 ms, it will be counted in the 0.1 to 5 ms bucket as well as 5 to 10 ms bucket.

     - Why is it done like this? - You can look into the certain percentile of the data.
 For example, you can check the 95th percentile of the data.

     - File size is limited.

       </details>